TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/enet_layer2_icssg.md

 ### AM243X-LP

-\note AM243X-LP has two ethernet Ports which can be configured as both CPSW/ICSS ports.
+\note AM243X-LP has two ethernet ports which can be configured as both CPSW/ICSS ports.

 #### For ICSSG based examples